srikanthbpai/srikanthbpai.github.io/_pages/about.md

 Outside my working hours, I share my passion for mathematical problem solving on my <a href='https://youtube.com/@mudithamath?feature=shared'>YouTube channel</a>.

+Recently, I have been automating many parts of teaching routines using AI and "vibe-coding".
+Although it requires copius amounts of patience, it has been intellectually rewarding and has gotten me curious about LLMs.
+A nice website that is publicly available is a [flashcard website](https://time-series-flashcards.onrender.com) for the first 5 chapters of Hamilton's time series analysis.
+Just note than you may to wait for a few minutes for the website to load.

 I am a homebody.
 I love collecting stationaries (especially fountain pens and inks), watching animes and rom-coms.
 I have a decent collection of books and a diverse video game collection.